 Stop trying to chase your lost equity.
 That money is gone.
 Don't think like the gambler who blows more and more cash trying to win back his losses.
 That's how a lot of people turn a small loss into a big one.

 And do the math.
 Even if you hope the real estate market is near the bottom—it's possible, but by no means certain—it may still take years to see any meaningful recovery.
-If you are 25% underwater, your home will have to rise by 33% just to get you back to even.
+If you are 25% underwater, your home will have to rise by 33% just to get you back

 Is that likely?
 And over what time period?
 Even if home prices rose by 5% a year from here, that would still take six years.
 And during that time you could instead be building fresh savings elsewhere.